 Gary completed the propaedeutic year of his formation at the Royal English College, Valladolid.
 He is now preparing to begin his third year of major seminary and the move to Allen Hall from St John’s Seminary, Wonersh.

 Gary is from St Erconwald’s Parish in Walton on Thames and studied Theology at the University of Chester for his undergraduate and Masters degrees.
 After university, he worked at the local Catholic secondary school before beginning seminary.
 After being received into the Church, he started the formal process of discernment for the priesthood - after some years of prayer and many good conversations regarding vocations.
 Gary has spent time on placements in Chichester, Worthing and Horsham during his formation so far.

-Eddie comes from the Parish of the Nativity of the Lord in Redhill, Reigate and Merstham and is now in his third year of seminary.
+Eddie comes from the Parish of the Nativity of the Lord in Redhill, Reigate and Merstham and is now in his fourth year of seminary.
 Most of his working life was spent in Adult Education, where he focussed on teaching English to immigrants and refugees, although he also completed a Masters in Theology in 2016.
-Before starting seminary, he spent a year as a pastoral assistant at St Joseph’s Dorking.
-His first and second year placements have taken him to Guildford and Chichester, and he has also been spotted on the diocesan Lourdes pilgrimage.
+Before starting seminary, he spent a year as a pastoral assistant at St Joseph’s Dorking, and after three years of study at St John's Seminary, Wonersh, he will be spending 2021-2022 on a pastoral placement in Arundel.